 Aaron has been named one of "40 Business Leaders Under 40" by the Philadelphia Business Journal and as a "Lawyer on the Fast Track" in Pennsylvania by American Lawyer Media.
 He has repeatedly been named a "Super Lawyer" in Pennsylvania by Law & Politics.

-Aaron has held various leadership roles within the American Bar Association's Litigation Section, including chair of the Health Law Committee.
+Aaron has held various leadership roles within the American Bar Association's Litigation Section, including as and a member of the ABA Book Publishing Board (2019-present) and as the chair of the Health Law Committee (2016-17).
 Aaron is a former vice chair of the Business Torts Committee of the American Bar Association’s Tort and Insurance Practice Section (1999–2004) and a former articles editor of the Tort & Insurance Law Journal (1995–1999).
 He wrote and edited the book An Introduction to Health Law Litigation Based on Contract and Government Claims (ABA First Chair Press, 2016).
 He was also an associate editor of the Handbook of Federal Judicial Practices and Procedures for the Eastern District of Pennsylvania, published by the Philadelphia Bar Association in conjunction with West Publishing Company (1996).

 Aaron served as a law clerk to the Hon.
 Edward N. Cahn, U.S. District Court for the Eastern District of Pennsylvania from 1991-1992.